cookpad/styleguide/python.en.md

 ## Python version

  - **[SHOULD]** When possible, projects should use Python 3 syntax.
-Use of Python 2 should be motivated by extenrnal reasons, like dependencies or heavy use of legacy code.
+Use of Python 2 should be motivated by external reasons, like dependencies or heavy use of legacy code.

 ## Language Features